ISLA-UH/redpandas/docs/using_redpandas.md

 sensors, it breaks._**

 One common problem is that you need to unflatten the columns with the barometer, accelerometer, gyroscope, and/or magnetometer sensors.
-Check the section [Saving and opening RedPandas parquet files](#saving-and-opening-redpandas-parquet-files).
+Check the section [Opening RedPandas parquet files](#opening-redpandas-parquet-files).
 An easy way to diagnose if you need to unflatyen the column is by checking that ``df["accelerometer_wf_raw"][0]`` prints a 1d numpy array.
 If that is the case then you need to unflatten those data columns.